When I first flew into Whitehorse in 1985, the young fellow who fueled

 In July 2009, "Charlie Papa Yankee" once again was brought down from her pedestal, this time to be moved a few hundred meters to a new location at the constantly-expanding Yukon Transportation Museum.
 There, she remains one of the most popular attractions in Whitehorse.

-There's a short video of the plane in her new location, swinging beautifully on a sunny, gusty day, at Youtube.
+The video below shows the plane in her new location, swinging beautifully on a sunny, gusty day.

 Arctic & Northern Aviation